-I don’t know if that’s true, but Newcastle upon Tyne has its share of spectral figures wandering the corridors of its buildings.
-There are tales of Grey or White Ladies in the neighbouring county of Northumberland, but the Grey Lady in question inhabits a building right in the city centre.
+I don’t know if that’s true, but Newcastle upon Tyne would appear to have its share of spectral figures wandering the corridors of its buildings.
+There are tales of Grey or White Ladies in the neighbouring county of Northumberland, but the Grey Ladies in question inhabit buildings right in the city centre.

 What was the Assembly Rooms for?

 In the 18th and 19th centuries, many major cities had assembly rooms.
 They provided an elegant location for high society to gather for balls and concerts.
 These venues were one of the few public places that women could visit, although unmarried women needed a chaperone.